beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 ### Outfitting

-You can buy armor and a weapon for their initial cost.
+You can buy armor and a weapon for their initial prices.

 (Only one weapon and armor may be possessed at a time.)